 I. How Scholarships Work With Financial Aid

-Butler School of Music scholarships are considered financial aid, just as grants, work-study, and loans; however, they are "departmental" awards based on your Music application and admission, and are awarded independently of any "need-based" awards you may receive from the Office of Student Financial Services.
+Butler School of Music scholarships/fellowships are considered financial aid, just as grants, work-study, loans; however, they are "departmental" awards that are made based on your Music application, and on your audition if you are a performance major.
 Federal and state financial aid programs require that students not receive financial aid in excess of one's cost of education, which includes living expenses.
-Need based aid, such as grants and subsidized loans, also must remain within a student's financial need as determined by the FAFSA.
+Need based aid, such as grants and subsidized loans, must remain within a student's financial need as determined by the FAFSA.
 Scholarships are factored into financial need assessments.
-Students who receive private donor or Butler School of Music scholarships should inform the Office of Student Financial Services of these awards when they receive their award letters.
-A student's need-based financial aid may be revised because of the departmental scholarship awards he or she is receiving from the Butler School of Music.
+A student's need-based financial aid may be revised due to the departmental scholarship awards he/she is receiving from the Butler School of Music.
 This includes tuition exemptions and waivers.

-Students should consult a reliable source concerning tax liability related to scholarships and other stipends.
-If you are an international student and your country has a tax treaty with the United States, you may be exempt from U.S. taxes on your scholarship payments; please contact the International Office when you arrive on campus to fill out the necessary paperwork.
+Scholarship payments cannot be processed unless students have self-reported their Social Security number or other Taxpayer ID on UTDirect.
+Students should consult a reliable source concerning tax liability related to scholarships.
+International students may be exempt from U.S. taxes on their scholarship payments if their country has a tax treaty with the U.S.; please contact the International Office when you arrive on campus to fill out the necessary paperwork.

 Updating your address, phone number or email address on the UT website DOES NOT update your Butler School of Music records.
-Please notify the Graduate or Undergraduate office in the Butler School of Music when any of your contact information changes so you will not miss important communications.
+Please notify the Graduate or Undergraduate office in the Butler School of Music any time your contact information changes!

 STUDENT SCHOLARSHIP AWARD GUIDELINES